 The Word Sort activity helps students explore relationships among words.
-Students are given a set of word cards related to the rhyme and work individually, in pairs, or in groups to sort the cards into two or more categories.
-Some will be open word sorts and some will be closed word sorts.
+Students are given a set of picture cards or word cards related to the rhyme and work individually, in pairs, or in groups to sort the cards into two or more categories.
+Some will be open word sorts and some will be closed.